d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 19:16:40.658371  In 02:42:c0:a8:00:64 ethertype ARP (0x0806), length 44: Reply 192.168.0.100 is-at 02:42:c0:a8:00:64, length 28
 19:16:40.658377 Out 02:42:c0:a8:00:64 ethertype ARP (0x0806), length 44: Reply 192.168.0.100 is-at 02:42:c0:a8:00:64, length 28
 ```
-We can see the ARP query and the answer, which means the overlay namespace
+We can see the ARP query and answer, which means the overlay namespace
 has the information and that it acts as an ARP proxy.
 We can easily verify this:
 ```